falconsmilie/phospy/docs/validation.md

 - numeric scores in `[0, 1]`
 - a unique, non-null index

+`NaN` values are allowed for missing or unusable kinase scores.
+Infinite values are rejected.

 ## Checks You Will Hit Most Often

 - required columns must exist